Kvika banki hf.: Announcement regarding market making agreements

-According to Arion banki hf. there is no longer need to exercise said right in the agreement.
+According to Íslandsbanki there is no longer need to exercise said right in the agreement.
 Therefore, the provisions on spread and amount now apply again.

 Kvika banki hf.